 COVID-19 Vaccine Distribution

-Vaccine distribution for the university community is a collaborative effort between University Health Services, UT Health Austin/Dell Medical School, the College of Pharmacy, the School of Nursing and the Office of Campus Safety.
+Vaccine distribution for the university community is a collaborative effort between University Health Services, UT Health Austin/Dell Medical School, the College of Pharmacy, the School of Nursing, the Office of Campus Safety, and Recreational Sports.
 Vaccinating our campus community will likely be a months-long process as federal, state, and local officials coordinate vaccine availability, distribution, and guidance.
 Thank you for your flexibility as we balance the distribution of the COVID-19 vaccine with our existing clinic operations.